 Probiotics Fight Inflammation

 A study conducted by Experimental Dermatology concluded that probiotics can promote hair growth by reducing inflammation from your scalp.
 They have the ability to reverse this effect by enabling your hair follicles to sustainable growth.
-The study showcases that the hormones and cytokines release in the immune system can disrupt your pro-inflammatory cycle.
+The study showcases that the hormones and cytokines released in the immune system can disrupt your pro-inflammatory cycle.

 Stress is the inevitable term that not only affects our health but also leads to a lot of skin and hair-related problems.
 Especially when you experience a traumatic effect, it can directly affect your growth cycle, leading to excessive hair loss.